JustinVeyna/JapaneseWSD/README.md

   * Used to familiarize myself with the data structure of the WordNet.

 ## WordNet
+* Why use a WordNet?
+  * WordNets, unlike bag of words, capture the meaning of words inherant of their design so for meaning dependant NLP problems having a structure that captures meaning of word is a big plus.

 * Installation
   * Installed both of the zip files for the WordNet and Corpus and just extracted.
   * Downloaded Python wrapper from github